WHAT WE DO

 Case Study: Peace of Mind for Brad’s Mum Sandy

-Sandy’s son Bradley suffered a convulsion just after birth leaving him with brain damage.
-Now an adult, Brad needs 24-hour care as he also epileptic in addition to his severe intellectual impairment.
+Sandy’s son Bradley experienced a convulsion just after birth leaving him with brain damage.
+Now an adult, Brad needs 24-hour care as he also epilepsy in addition to his severe intellectual impairment.

 Supported Independent Living has proven to be a huge relief for the family, and a big step forward in Brad’s development.
 Slowly but surely he is learning to do more things for himself.